ori-drs/pronto_anymal_example/README.md

 Demo binary and related libraries to run the Pronto state estimator on the ANYmal B robot (simplified version).

 ## Environment
 Tested on ROS Noetic and Ubuntu 20.04 Focal Fossa.
 Compatibility with any other operating system or ROS version is not guaranteed nor officially supported.
+Our build server ensures that the example can be built using Ubuntu 18.04/ROS Melodic and Ubuntu 20.04/ROS Noetic.

 ## Structure
 This repository  includes three catkin packages: